 They said, "This is indeed the Prophet who is to come into the world!" and they were right.

-what they were referring to was the scripture in DT.
+What they were referring to was the scripture in Deut.
 18:15 where Moses was prophesying to the people: "The LORD your God will raise up for you a prophet like me from among you, from your brothers—it is to him you shall listen..."

 (Moses had told them there would be a prophet like himself)

-Then they began to follow Jesus hoping for more free food.
+Then they began to follow Jesus; many simply hoping for more free food.

-But, wasn't that a natural thing for them to do?
-They saw Jesus do what appeared to them to be the same thing Moses had done. (actually it was God)
+But, wouldn't that a natural thing to do?
+After all, from all appearances they had seen Jesus do the same thing Moses had done.

 These people had recognized Jesus as being the one in Moses' prophesy, and were hopeing to secure a constant supply of food through Him as their forefathers had through Moses.

 OUR LAST VERSE IN THIS PART: (but this story continues next week)

 VERSE 15 - "Perceiving then that they were about to come and take him by force to make him king, Jesus withdrew again to the mountain by himself."